 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-When vasoconstricted blood flow through the skin is reduced and so less core heat is lost.
-With restricted blood flow the skin appears paler.
-When vasodilated blood flow through the skin is increased meaning more core heat can be lost through radiation.
-With increased blood flow the skin appears red.
+When vasoconstricted, blood flow through the skin is reduced, so less core heat is lost.
+With restricted blood flow, the skin appears paler.
+When vasodilated, blood flow through the skin is increased, meaning more core heat can be lost through radiation.
+With increased blood flow, the skin appears red.

 Arteriovenous anastomoses can be found in areas of the body exposed to maximal cooling, such as the hands, feet, nose, lips and ears.
-These areas are called apical structures and are richly innervated.
+These richly innervated areas are called apical structures.
 The anastomoses connect cutaneousarterioles and venules directly, playing an important role in the reduction of blood flow in a cold environment.